siemens/gencmpclient/README.md

 and in the Lightweight CMP Profile (LCMPP) are supported, which usually is not a problem.

-From use with the underlying Security Utilities library the following environment variables may be set when calling `cmake` (at generation time) or when using `Makefile_v1`.
+From use with the Security Utilities library the following environment variables may be set when calling `cmake` (at generation time) or when using `Makefile_v1`.